-In addition, pursuant to the terms of the Amended LLC Agreement, the Continuing Members will have the right, subject to certain exceptions and limitations, to have their LLC Units redeemed by OneStream Software LLC in exchange for, at OneStream, Inc.'s election (determined solely by the Disinterested Majority), cash or (1) shares of OneStream, Inc.'s Class A common stock, if such Continuing Member is a holder of Class B common stock, or (2) Class D common stock, if such Continuing Member is a holder of Class C common stock, in each case on a one-for-one basis subject to customary conversion rate adjustments for stock splits, stock dividends, reclassifications and other similar transactions.
-Alternatively, at OneStream, Inc.'s election (determined solely by the Disinterested Majority), we may effect a direct exchange by OneStream, Inc. of Class A common stock, Class D common stock or cash, as applicable, for such LLC Units.
-Upon the completion of this offering, the Continuing Members will hold

-LLC Units, all of which will be exchangeable (together with a corresponding number of shares of our Class C common stock) for shares of our Class D common stock.
-The shares of Class D common stock that we issue upon such exchanges would be "restricted securities" as defined in Rule 144 unless we register such issuances.
+Pursuant to the Amended LLC Agreement, the Continuing Members, which hold LLC Units and an equal number of shares of Class C common stock, have the right, subject to certain exceptions and limitations, to have their LLC Units redeemed by OneStream Software LLC in exchange for, at OneStream, Inc.'s election (determined solely by the Disinterested Majority), cash or shares of OneStream, Inc.'s Class D common stock (with their corresponding shares of Class C common stock cancelled in connection with the redemption), on a one-for-one basis.
+Alternatively, at OneStream, Inc.'s election (determined solely by the Disinterested Majority), we may effect a direct exchange by OneStream, Inc. of Class D common stock or cash for such LLC Units.
+Upon the completion of this offering and the Synthetic Secondary, the Continuing Members will hold an aggregate of 67,730,926 LLC Units (and an equal number of shares of Class C common stock), which will be redeemable or exchangeable for an equal number of shares of our Class D common stock, subject to the terms and limitations of the Amended LLC Agreement.
+The shares of Class D common stock that we issue upon such redemptions or exchanges will be "restricted securities" as defined under Rule 144.